qjk5736/example_codes/README.md

 ## alpha_beta_filter

-	Implementation of basic a alpha-beta filter.
-You can build with CMake using the included CMakeLists.txt.
+	Implementation of a basic alpha-beta filter from the wiki page.
+You can build this with CMake using the included CMakeLists.txt.

 ## Cholesky

-	Template implementation of the Cholesky decomposition.
+	A template implementation of the Cholesky decomposition.
 	You can build this with the included Makefile.

 ## entropy_kernel_solver